HISTORY OF THE PRAYER TO MARY, QUEEN OF THE ANGELS

 “My first duty,” wrote Fr.
 Cestac, “was to present this prayer to Mgr.
 Lacroix, Bishop of Bayonne, who condescended to approve it.
 Having carried out this duty, I had 500,000 copies printed and had them sent everywhere.”

-This historical account is found on [and translated from] the copy of the French prayer card printed in 1945 with the Imprimatur of the local Bishop, Leo Albertus (see picture attached below), among other sources used in the completion of this article.
+This historical account is found on [and translated from] the copy of the French prayer card printed in 1945 with the Imprimatur of the local Bishop, Leo Albertus (picture attached below), among other sources used in the completion of this article.

-* Special thanks and credits are given to marysheel.org for publishing an article about this prayer [which substantially contributed to this article] that explained the reason behind the confusion regarding its original source [the real seer], and for including the 1945 French copy of the prayer containing its brief historical account.
+Special thanks and credits to Mary’s Heel website for publishing an article about this prayer (which substantially contributed to this page) and which explained the reason behind the confusion regarding its original source (the seer), and for including the 1945 French copy of the prayer containing its brief historical account.

 .